finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 # create an instance of the API class
 api_instance = lusid.TransactionPortfoliosApi(lusid.ApiClient(configuration))
-scope = 'scope_example' # str | The scope of the portfolio
+scope = 'scope_example' # str | The scope of the transaction portfolio.
 code = 'code_example' # str | The code of the transaction portfolio.
-Together with the scope this uniquely identifies              the transaction portfolio. effective_at = 'effective_at_example' # str | The effectiveAt datetime at which the holdings should be set to the provided targets. holding_adjustments = None # list[AdjustHoldingRequest] | The selected set of holdings to adjust to the provided targets for the              transaction portfolio. (optional)
+Together with the scope this uniquely identifies              the transaction portfolio. effective_at = 'effective_at_example' # str | The effective datetime at which the holdings should be set to the provided targets. holding_adjustments = None # list[AdjustHoldingRequest] | The selected set of holdings to adjust to the provided targets for the              transaction portfolio. (optional)

 try: